Professional team working on laptops in modern workspace

 3. Month 12: Your score has climbed to 630.
 Revenue is up 25%.

 I've watched borrowers go from 550 to 680 in 18 months just by taking small loans, paying them on time, and building a track record.
 The first loan is the most expensive.
 Every one after gets cheaper.
+If you're just getting started, startup business funding programs are built for newer businesses with limited credit history — they're often the best first rung on this ladder.

 Here's What Most People Get Wrong